ajmastra/cs-386-event-pulse/project_documentation/implementation1.md

 ## 1. Introduction

 Welcome to EventPulse!
 EventPulse is an event tracker application that provides NAU students and Flagstaff residents with an all-in-one place to explore local events and find groups of people with similar interests.
 Upon signing in, you will be able to scroll through events other users have posted.
-In addition, as a user you will be able to create your own events.When creating an event, you choose the type of event, date and time, location, and give a brief description.
-If the user has done their questionnaire to determine the events they may be interested in, they will be able to see a tailored “For You” event list. https://github.com/ajmastra/cs-386-event-pulse
+In addition, as a user you will be able to create your own events.
+When creating an event, you choose the type of event, date and time, location, and give a brief description.
+If the user has done their questionnaire to determine the events they may be interested in, they will be able to see highlighted events that pertain to their interests. https://github.com/ajmastra/cs-386-event-pulse

 ## 2. Implemented Requirements